optofab/optofab.github.io/work_records.md

   - Wrote the group meeting minutes (0.5h)
   - Fixed the typo of the presentation slides(0.5h)
   - Met with other 2 group members to prepare for the audit.(1h)
-  - Used Django instead of MySql to implement " create table" and the funtion "search by " in the first interface of the local order management system.(4h)
+  - Used Django instead of MySql to implement " create table" and the function "search by " in the first interface of the local order management system.(4h)

 <hr class="hr-dotted">